What is Azure VMware Solution?

 AV64 supported RAID configuration

-This table provides the list of RAID configuration supported and host requirements in AV64 cluster.
-The RAID-6 FTT2 and RAID-1 FTT3 policies will be supported in future on AV64 SKU.
-Microsoft allows customers to use the RAID-5 FTT1 vSAN storage policy for AV64 clusters with six or more nodes to meet the service level agreement (SLA).
+This table provides the list of RAID configuration supported and host requirements in AV64 clusters.
+The RAID-6 FTT2 and RAID-1 FTT3 policies are supported with the AV64 SKU in some regions.
+In Azure regions that are currently constrained to five FDs, Microsoft allows customers to use the RAID-5 FTT1 vSAN storage policy for AV64 clusters with six or more nodes to meet the service level agreement (SLA).
+Refer to the Azure Region Availability Zone (AZ) to SKU mapping table for more information.

 RAID configuration Failures to tolerate (FTT) Minimum hosts required